amaadioha/amaadioha/README.md

 ---

 Here are some ideas to get you started:
-- 🔭 I’m currently working on dockerizing apps and deploying on k8s in AWS and Azure
+- 🔭 I’m currently working on dockerizing apps and deploying on **k8s** in AWS and Azure
-- 🌱 I’m currently learning k8s and securing k8s clusters
+- 🌱 I’m currently deploying containerize workloads on k8s clusters and securing **k8s clusters**
-- 👯 I’m looking to collaborate on multi-cloud, containers and k8s
+- 👯 I’m looking to collaborate on **multi-cloud**, containers and k8s
-- 🤔 I’m looking forward to discussing enterprise scale k8s cluster deployments
+- 🤔 I’m looking forward to discussing *enterprise* scale k8s cluster deployments
 - 💬 Ask me about AWS, Azure, RHEL, Docker
 - 📫 How to reach me: ...
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I loike traveling
+- ⚡ Fun fact: I like traveling

 ### :fire: My Stats :
   [![GitHub Streak](http://github-readme-streak-stats.herokuapp.com?user=amaadioha&theme=dark&background=000000)](https://git.io/streak-stats)